 If someone is Googling “DNA in vaccines,” most of the hits will be actual “DNA vaccines.”
 It is a theoretical type of vaccine (none have been approved yet) that uses a unique method to induce an immune response.

-Basically, a gene that expresses a specific antigen from an infectious disease will be inserted into a harmless virus, like adenovirus.
+A gene that expresses a specific antigen from an infectious disease will be inserted into a harmless virus, like adenovirus.
 To be clear, this virus is carrying one gene from the pathogen into the cell.
 Then the cell is temporarily hijacked to produce that antigen.

 Once that antigen gets into the bloodstream it induces an adaptive immune response which should then protect the person from that disease.
 Theoretically, this can produce a more robust immune response than typical vaccine methods, although we are a long way from knowing this.